-Pakistan stun New Zealand to reach World Cup final
+Pakistan dismantle New Zealand to reach World Cup final

 - Malan & Mark Wood doubts for England-India semi-final

-- Try our T20 World Cup mega quiz and vote for your winner

-Pakistan hoping to emulate the class of 92
+Pakistan hoping to emulate their class of 92

-Pakistan made an awful start to this tournament but now seem to have almost unstoppable momentum as they look to repeat their success in the 1992 50-over World Cup in Australia.
+Pakistan made an awful start to this tournament but now seem to have almost unstoppable momentum as they look to repeat their success in the 1992 50-over World Cup in Australia underthe captaincy of Imran Khan.

 They made a terrible start to that competition too, losing their first three group matches, but a dramatic revival - including a semi-final win over New Zealand - carried them to victory over England in the final.